DigitalCoin1/electrum-sperocoin/README.md

 Getting started
 ===============

-electrum-spero itself is pure Python, and so are most of the required dependencies, but not everything.
+electrum-sperocoin itself is pure Python, and so are most of the required dependencies, but not everything.
 The following sections describe how to run from source, but here is a TL;DR::